dhruvvarde/ping_dart_demo/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## For integration testing run the command below in the Terminal
+## run the command below in the Terminal for testing

+For integration testing
 flutter test integration_test/app_test.dart

-## For widget testing run the command below in the Terminal
+For widget testing
 flutter test test/widget_test.dart

-## For unit testing run the command below in the Terminal
+For unit testing
 flutter test test/test.dart